pmiller-brmc/pmiller-brmc.github.io/README.md

 ## Key Features

   * **Interactive Mapping:** A responsive and modern interface built on the Leaflet framework.
-  * **Dynamic Resource Layers:** Toggle the visibility of different point data layers, including:
-      * Health Centers (Clustered)
-      * Libraries (Clustered)
-      * Hospitals (Clustered)
   * **Marker Clustering:** Uses **Leaflet.markercluster** for efficient management and display of dense data points.
-  * **Geocoding Search:** Integrated search functionality powered by **Leaflet-Photon** for finding addresses and specific locations using OpenStreetMap data.
+  * **Geocoding Search:** Integrated search functionality powered by **Leaflet-Photon** for finding addresses and specific locations.
-  * **Nearest Service Navigation:** Upon clicking any point on the map, the bottom navigation panel populates with the closest services, allowing users to cycle through them.
+  * **Nearest Service Navigation:** Upon clicking any point on the map, the navigation panel populates with the closest services, allowing users to cycle through them.
-  * **User Geolocation:** Automatically locate the user on the map for easy context.

 -----